 Rundgren’s solo debut (ed. the album solely listed under his name), 1972’s Something/Anything, a bonafide four-sided sprawling pop classic, put him on the map both critically and commercially.
 A map he ostensibly wasn’t all too interested in remaining.
 One could postulate that like Neil Young’s “Heart of Gold,” off Harvest, Rundgren’s “Hello, It’s Me”, which reached #5 on the Billboard Hot 100, landed the artist in a mainstream he had little interest in.
 In doing so he followed Something/Anything up with what I consider his masterwork, 1973’s A Wizard, A True Star.
 Neil headed for the ditch, Todd headed for the weird.

 Unlike his previous work, A Wizard, A True Star contains virtually no singles, instead employing the listener to take in the album as a whole.
 Those hoping for a “Hello, It’s Me” part II were in for a bizarre surprise.
-Beginning with album opener “International Feel” the tracks slide into one another forming a long psychedelic medley with half of the tracks barely breaking the one minute mark.
-It is remarkable how ahead of its time this album was: the arrangements, sequencing, studio wizardry, everything; especially in light of the past decade of indie pop/rock orchestrated experimentation.
+Beginning with album opener “International Feel” the tracks slide into one another forming a long psychedelic medley with half of the material barely breaking the one minute mark.
+It’s remarkable how ahead of its time this album feels: the arrangements, sequencing, studio wizardry, everything; especially in light of the past decade of indie pop/rock orchestrated experimentation.
 First three tracks off the LP below; you’ll want to listen to them in order.